Zuventurez Winners Launch Scriberr: News You Can Trust

 Why does Scriberr go to such lengths to communicate and adhere to reliable practices?
 They listen to the voices of readers.
 According to a study done by The Media Insight Project, a program of the American Press Institute and the Associated Press-NORC Center for Public Affairs Research, 42 percent of the general public thinks news “veers too far into commentary” and 35 percent hold “a negative view of news organizations.”
 To increase trust, the majority of the general public wants the media to provide more information about sources.
 In addition, nearly half of the public expressed journalists should reveal their reporting process and explain their policies more effectively—all issues Scriberr News addresses as they provide non-partisan news to a new generation.

 Through Zuventurez, the Scriberr News founders attended workshops, received guidance from an experienced mentor, and participated in a pitch competition in front of a live and online audience of 2,500.
 Their idea captured the interest of the judges, and the team won the competition, securing $7,500 to invest in their company.

 “Zuventurez comes alongside students and alumni, like the Scriberr founders, who have business ideas to launch or startups they’re looking to grow,” said Jay Sherer, director of innovation and entrepreneurship at APU.
 “The goal is to help them take something they’re passionate about—the problem they want to solve—and turn that into a sustainable, kingdom-focused organization.”

 Zuventurez did just that through their partnership with Scriberr News, as the founders expand their business with renewed confidence and continued support from APU.

-To experience thought-provoking news and journey alongside Scriberr as their business takes flight, visit their website.
+To experience thought-provoking news and journey alongside Scriberr as their business takes flight, visit their news and journey website.

 Posted: May 31, 2019